-- Patients are less than 60 years old. - Rapid (e.g. over 1-2 months), unexplained decline in cognition or function. - Dementia of relatively short duration (< 2 y). - Recent, significant head trauma. - Unexplained neurologic symptoms (e.g. new onset of sever headache or seizures). - History of cancer, especially of a type or at a site associated with metastasis to the brain. - Use of anticoagulants or history of bleeding disorder. - History of urinary incontinence and gait disturbance early in the course of dementia (suggestive of normal pressure hydrocephalus). - Presence of any new localizing signs on physical examination (hemiparesis, babinski's sign). - Unusual or atypical cognitive symptoms or presentation (e.g. progressive aphasia). - Gait disturbance.
+- o Patients are less than 60 years old - o Rapid (e.g. over 1-2 months), unexplained decline in cognition or function - Dementia of relatively short duration (< 2 yrs) - o Recent, significant head trauma - Unexplained neurologic symptoms (e.g. new onset of severe headache or seizures) - History of cancer, especially of a type or at a site associated with metastasis to the brain - Use of anticoagulants or history of bleeding disorder - History of urinary incontinence and gait disturbance early in the course of dementia (suggestive of normal pressure hydrocephalus) - Presence of any new localizing signs on physical examination (hemiparesis, babinski's sign) - Unusual or atypical cognitive symptoms or presentation (e.g. progressive aphasia) - o Gait disturbance - CT is recommended if one or more of these criteria are present.

-it would be advisable to request for an initial CT brain.
+However, if the patient's dementia is still mild and moderate (even after 2 years), it would be advisable to request for an initial CT brain.
 When caregivers with advanced dementia patients present to the clinic, most of the time, they are seeking help for the management of the behavioural, functional and social problems and not in the precise aetiological diagnosis.
 However, it would be imperative to discuss with the caregivers and seek their agreement if the clinician is not inclined to perform neuroimaging based on the above discussion and the CCCAD criteria.

-Now, having completed the clinical evaluation and ruled out potentially reversible causes of dementia, many clinical criteria for the two most common types of dementia (AD and VD) has been developed over the years.
+Now, having completed the clinical evaluation and ruled out potentially reversible causes of dementia, many clinical criteria for the two most common types of dementia (AD and VD) have been developed over the years.
 In AD, the common clinical criteria used include DSM-IV criteria for DAT, National Institute of Neurologic, Communicative Disorders and Stroke-AD and Related Disorders Association (NINCDS-ADRDA).
 In VD, the common clinical criteria used include DSM-IIIR, National Institute of Neurologic Disorder and Stroke and the Association Internationale pour la Recherche et l'Enseignment en Neurosciences (NINDS-AIREN), State of California AD Diagnostic and Treatment Centers criteria (ADDTC), Hachinski Ischemic Score (HIS), modified Rosen scale (the latter two being clinical scales).
 These can be used in the specialized dementia clinics for the definition of AD and VD.